storiedmoss153/MAE-563-Air-Prop-Project/README.md

 ./TS_plotting
 ```

+### Performance Parameters File
+This file calculates and plots the various performance parameters for parts c-h of the project.
+The file reads one of the [input case files](data_files) for the initial case parameters.

 #### Running performance_parameters.f90
 ```
 gfortran ./modules/module_1.f90 ./modules/module_2.f90 ./modules/module_3.f90 ./modules/module_4.f90 ./modules/module_5.f90 ./modules/module_6.f90 ./modules/auxiliary_module.f90 ./modules/universal_module.f90 performance_parameters.f90 -o performance_parameters
 ./performance_parameters
 ```

+### Propulsion System Design
+This code completes part I of the project which is the design of the propulsion system by finding two designs, one that optimizes the total thrust and one that optimizes the overall efficiency.
+This file uses the [case 7 input file](data_files/input_variables_case7.csv) for the majority of the input parameters, with some alternative ones defined in the project manual.

 #### Running propulsion_system_design.f90
 ```